ikesyo/Himotoki/README.md

 ## Requirements

 - Swift 1.2 (Xcode 6.3 or later)
-- iOS 8.0 or later (by Carthage) / iOS 7 (by coping the source files directly)
+- iOS 8.0 or later (by Carthage or CocoaPods) / iOS 7 (by coping the source files directly)
 - OS X 10.9 or later

 ## Installation